punitkmryh/task-manager-API-Nodejs/README.md

 5. Updating and Deleting User,
 6. Different URL Query parameters during fetching tasks and many more

-testing and run the API on postman using
+Test and run the API on postman

 ![forthebadge](https://badgen.net/npm/v/express)